INTRODUCTION

-It is a protocol and peer-to-peer network that allows the storage and sharing of data in a distributed file system.
-IPFS is a project with great potential that could change how the Internet works.
-A comparison of IPFS and HTTP will help you understand its basics, but to see how it compares to the Web, we have to understand its final goal.
+IPFS is a protocol, a peer-to-peer network, and a distributed file system.
+IPFS is an ambitious project which could potentially change the way the Internet operates.
+Comparing IPFS and HTTP helps you understand its basics. but to see how it compares to the Web, we have to understand its final goal.

-AWS hosts a large number of websites, but their content is not permanent because it is maintained by a centralized server.
+AWS hosts a large number of websites, but Their content doesn’t remain permanent because centralized servers maintain and control it.
 Additionally, a large portion of the Internet can be rendered unavailable if their server goes down for any reason.

 The IPFS protocol, in contrast, allows for the creation of a permanent and distributed Web, in which any kind of digital content can be stored and shared.
-Whereas HTTP communications depend upon a server (with a specific location), IPFS communications incorporate the content itself.
+Whereas HTTP communications rely on a specific server to deliver content, IPFS communications incorporate the content itself.

 Low incentives result in a small number of peers in the network, which is one limitation.
-Files can become inaccessible if only a few nodes are available and all of them go offline.
+Files may become inaccessible when only a few nodes remain active and those nodes go offline.
 Limited adoption makes it harder for files to be permanently available.

 How its Work

-• A cryptographic hash is a fingerprint that uniquely identifies a file and all the blocks within it.
+• A cryptographic hash acts like a fingerprint that uniquely identifies a file and its blocks.

 • The IPFS protocol eliminates duplication across the p2p network.